 Scaled Printing Laboratory

-The Scaled Printing Laboratory is a cutting-edge research facility enabling the fabrication of various opto-electronic devices.
+The Scaled Printing Laboratory is a cutting-edge research facility enabling the fabrication of large-area printed devices such as solar cells, sensors, transistors, batteries and more.
 It is a research hub for screening and development of novel materials, devices, and concepts.
-Notably, the laboratory can also be used by external researchers and collaborators.
+Notably, the laboratory can also be used by external researchers and collaborators

 Scaled Printing Laboratory